-to be.
-The Wine & Spirits Education Trust accommodates 12 different languages and is accessible in several counties.
+Whether you’re the ultimate wine enthusiast or looking to make wine your profession, Wine & Spirit Education Trust (WSET) offers a range of qualifications for every type of student.
+In addition, they accommodate 12 different languages and are accessible in several counties.
 So what exactly is available through this institute?

-Level 1 Award in Wines
+WSET Level1 Award in Wines

 Level 2 Award in Wines

 The L2 certificate builds on the knowledge gained in L1 and introduces more in-depth topics.
 Students study various grapes and how environment, winemaking, and maturation affect these wines.
 In addition, sparkling wine, fortified wine, and major wine regions are introduced.
 The exam has two parts: a 50-multiple choice question assessment and a blind wine tasting.
 Upon successful completion, a lapel pin and certificate are awarded.

 Level 3 is considered a professional qualification, especially for building a career in wine.
 The course provides an in-depth exploration of viticulture, fermentation, aging, and distributing wine.
 Sparkling, fortified, and still wines of the world are also presented.
 The tasting portion of this course is also thorough: students are required to evaluate and describe wine at a professional level.

 The assessment consists of a 50-multiple-question portion, a short written paper, and a blind tasting.
 To receive a lapel pin and certificate, all three sections are required.
 Students can also use ‘WSET 3’ as part of their professional signature.

 This is the highest level of their certifications.
 An L4 diploma is a six-part wine course imparting expert knowledge in winemaking, wine businesses, fortified and sparkling wines, and an independent research assignment.
 This wine diploma takes 18 – 36 months to complete, and upon completion, a lapel pin and certificate are awarded.
 Students can also use ‘Dip WSET’ as their professional signature.